DIT112-V21/group-08/README.md

 ### Swift

 We use Swift and SwiftUI to build the app which is responsible for presenting the map of the surrounding area as well as using pathfinding algorithms to find a path to the desired destination.
 Currently the app has two pathfinding algoriths, one that can quickly generate paths at the cost of them often being sub-optimal.
-And one that uses an a-star algorithm to generate the shortest path at the cost of it being slower.
+And one that uses an a-star algorithm to generate the shortest path at the cost of it being slower to calculate.
 The app will then generate a set of instructions for the car to follow based on the calculated path.

 ![alt-text](https://github.com/DIT112-V21/group-08/blob/readme-update/Pathfinder%20iOS%20App/Preview%20Content/Preview%20Assets.xcassets/DemoGIFs/NodeMap.gif) ![alt-text](https://github.com/DIT112-V21/group-08/blob/readme-update/Pathfinder%20iOS%20App/Preview%20Content/Preview%20Assets.xcassets/DemoGIFs/Astar.gif) ![alt-text](https://github.com/DIT112-V21/group-08/blob/readme-update/Pathfinder%20iOS%20App/Preview%20Content/Preview%20Assets.xcassets/DemoGIFs/Waypoints.gif)